-- MINOR CHILDREN should have the written assents of both parents.
+- MINOR CHILDREN should have the notarized assents of both parents and all guardians.
 One or both parents may sign their assent on the Petition itself.
 You must provide the last known address of an absent parent.
 For children born out of wedlock, we will need a certified copy of an adjudication of paternity or a voluntary acknowledgement of paternity.
+If you do not have the notarized assent of both parents/guardians, you will be required to provide citation notice to parents and guardians.
 Due to the involvement of children, you must also complete the Affidavit Disclosing Care or Custody Proceedings.

 Where to file: